TheresaLui/SelfHelpContent_v2/articles/problemscopingques.cosmosdb.quota/cosmosdb-quota.md

                "value":"ruDatabaseShared"
             },
             {
-               "text":"Max number of containers for shared database", "value":"containerLimitIncrease"
+               "text":"Remove limit on number of containers for Shared database throughput", "value":"containerLimitIncrease"
             },
             {